PARKLAND COLLEGE PUBLIC SAFETY

 Apply Now >

 Job Classification: Entry-Level Police Officer The Parkland College Police Department is continuously accepting an application for the position of Entry-Level Police Officer.
-Candidate must complete FrontLine National exam to be considered for this position.
-An application is available at https://www.governmentjobs.com/careers/parklandcollege
+Candidate must complete the FrontLine National exam to be considered for this position.
+To be considered, you must also submit an online application via www.parkland.edu/careers.

 All applicants will provide: